hpcleuven/VscDocumentation/source/software/r_package_management.rst

 Installing your own packages using conda
 ----------------------------------------

-The easiest way to install and manage your own R environment is conda.
+The easiest way to install and manage your own R environment(s) is conda.

 Installing Miniconda